 Heated Bathroom Floors ROI

-Having said this, despite the fact that they won’t necessarily get you a 100% return on your investment, they can help your house seem more appealing to potential buyers and ultimately help sell your house.
+Having said this, despite the fact that they won’t necessarily get you a 100% return on your investment, they can definitely help your house seem more appealing to potential buyers and ultimately help sell your house.
 I’ve installed them in a number of income properties and they certainly helped to get the spaces rented.
 My personal opinion is that if you’re remodelling your bathroom and replacing the floors anyway, a heated system can definitely be worth the expense.